IestynGage/JavaWordCounter/README.md

 # Final Note

 Comparing with other word counters such as Microsoft Word.
 I believe this program is more 'accurate' as it counts strings such as "Now).It" as two different words while other program such as microsoft Office's Word counts "Now).It" as single word.
+The program also doesn't count long strings of symbols as words